sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

     * If you are using Windows, we still recommend the [Tera Term](https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows) serial terminal but there are plenty of alternatives.
 Please see our [Serial Terminal Basics tutorial](https://learn.sparkfun.com/tutorials/terminal-basics) for more details.
     * Open the connection to the CH340 using **115200 baud**
 * **`6`** - Put the ESP32 firmware into WiFi mode
     * When you have the Serial Terminal open, you should see the **RTK_X5>** console prompt.
-If you do not, hit enter on your keyboard.
+If you do not, hit Enter on your keyboard.
 If needed, click the **RESET** button on the front of the RTK mosaic-X5 to restart the ESP32 firmware.

 <figure markdown>
 [![Console Prompt](./assets/img/hookup_guide/Console_Prompt.png){ width="400" }](./assets/img/hookup_guide/Console_Prompt.png "Click to enlarge")